iluvjava/Maths/Notebook 2.0/AMATH 503/Laplace Transform.md

 ---
 ### **Why**?

-If the function is blowing up on the negative side, we can apply the Laplace Transfrom.
+If the function is blowing up on the negative side, we can apply the Laplace Transform.

 ---
 ### **Inverse Laplace Transform**

-The idea is to use the Inverse Foutier Transform.
+The idea is to use the Inverse Fourier Transform.

 Given that the function $f$ is **one-sided**.
-Then the inverse Foutier Transform is given by:
+Then the inverse Fourier Transform is given by:

 $$
 f(t) =